 Fibromyalgia is the second leading cause of musculoskeletal disease, just behind Osteoarthritis.

-Fibromyalgia is commonly considered to be a stress-related disorder because it can often develop following stressful life events, which may include physical trauma, environmental exposures, infectious illness, or extreme psychosocial duress.
+Fibromyalgia can often develop following stressful life events, which may include physical trauma, environmental exposures, infectious illness, or extreme psychosocial duress.

 So, is Fibromyalgia real?
-YES, it’s VERY real.
-And if the drug companies cared more about finding real causes and cures than their profits and bottom lines, we might be further along in actually dealing with a very series illness that millions of people are suffering with today.
+YES, it is VERY real.
+And if the drug companies cared more about finding real causes and cures than their profits and bottom lines, we might be further along in actually dealing with a very serious illness that millions of people are suffering with today.